This course is designed to provide you with the necessary knowledge and skills within consumer behaviour.

 Why Consumer Behaviour?

-In order to be successful, marketing managers need a good understanding of consumer behavior.
+In order to be successful, marketing managers need a good understanding of consumer behaviour.
 Specifically, they need to be able to conceptualize why consumers behave as they do, generate valid customer insights, and apply these insights in their own decision-making.
 This course is designed to provide you with the necessary knowledge and skills.
 It will introduce you to basic consumer behaviour problems and perspectives and to the contexts in which they arise.
 It will help you develop your ability to structure and analyse such problems, and provide you with the appropriate tools and concepts for solving them.

 - Introduction to consumer behaviour